itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 ```
 ### Wald Constructor

-Now that values have been asigned to the parameters, we will pass them to `LNR` to generate the model object.
+Now that values have been asigned to the parameters, we will pass them to `Wald` to generate the model object.

 ```@example wald
 dist = Wald(ν, α, θ)